Admissions Timeline and Dates

 Meet your fellow graduate students and mingle with the entire incoming cohort at Graduate Welcome Day, hosted by Graduate Admissions.
 Keep an eye out for communications regarding this event.

-Each academic department hosts an on-campus orientation prior to the start of school year.
+Each academic department hosts an orientation prior to the start of school year.
 We’ll reach out to you with more information as your orientation date nears.

 You must either pay in full or establish an automated payment plan for any portion of your bill not covered by secured financial aid by August 1.
 If you register for classes after this date, you’ll have seven calendar days to establish payment arrangements.
 Visit colum.edu/paymentplan for more information.